MEMBERS OF THE YOUTH BOARD

 Patricia Iasmim Chaves Travassos born and raised in the city of Ourém, in the interior of Pará.
 Student of Interdisciplinary Degree in Arts and its Technologies at UFSB, Popular Communicator, Activist for Climate and Racial Justice by Fridays For Future Brazil, Founder of Coletivo Climátikas Ouremenses.

 Lívia Chaves Marcolin – Environmental activist of Climate Strike (Fridays for Future Brazil), who grew up living on a sailboat until she was 17, when she moved to Salvador-BA.
 Bachelor in Humanities and Law student at UFBA.
 Researcher in the area of environmental and climate justice, in the research group “Governance for Sustainability and Low Carbon Management”.
 Member of LACLIMA and MUC (Women United for Climate) networks.
 Co-founder of the environmental education project “Youth United for the Climate”.
 Participant in ISO Climate Change TC1.

 Vienna Frances Wolf

 Vienna Frances Wolf – graduating class of 2025 at Palisades High School.
 Growing up in Pacific Palisades, Vienna has spent her entire life looking out at Pacific Ocean.
 Summer camp, birthday parties and everyday activities were spent on the sand of the California coast.
-It’s no wonder volunteering for Heel the Bay, beach clean ups is something Vienna participated in for years.
+It’s no wonder volunteering for Heal the Bay, beach clean ups is something Vienna participated in for years.
 She is part of the Surf Rider Club at Pali High, and has gone door to door educating people about the importance of recycling and saving our marine life.